-When it comes to using trailers commercially, there are certain regulations and legislation that encourage the use of mechanical handling devices.
-With incorrect manual handling being one of the most common causes of injury at work, Manual Handling Operations Regulations state that no man should attempt to lift anything heavier than 25kg and a woman’s maximum limit is less at 16kg.
+When it comes to using trailers commercially, there are regulations and legislation that encourage the use of mechanical handling devices.
+With incorrect manual handling being one of the most common causes of injury at work, Manual Handling Operations Regulations state that no man should attempt to lift anything heavier than 25kg and a woman’s max limit is 16kg.
 The regulations state that wherever reasonably practicable, manual handling should be automated, and the use of mechanical aids is encouraged.

 From quads to camping gear: trailer cranes for domestic use

-Applications for crane installations on domestic trailer applications include; sports and leisure equipment such as quads, motorbikes and watersports gear; camping and holiday equipment; items and equipment for home improvements such as bags of cement and tins of paint.
+Applications for domestic trailer cranes include sports and leisure equipment such as quads, motorbikes and watersports gear, camping and holiday equipment, and home improvement supplies such as bags of cement and tins of paint.

-For motor-sport use, trailers may also be installed with a winch at the same time that a new loader crane is being installed.
+For motor-sport use, we can install a winch alongside the new loader crane.
 The PH Winch Range from Penny Hydraulics offers freewheel options making the range suitable for loading motorbikes, quads and other motorised vehicles onto trailers.
 The PH3300 has a rolling load line pull of 3300 lbs and the PH6000 offers 6000 lbs.
 Full accessory kits are available including rope and hook assemblies, remote controls and roller fairleads.
 Boat & marine sport trailers may also benefit from the installation of a winch.

 Hydraulic operation is increasingly popular as it reduces the need for the operator to climb onto the bed of the trailer to position loads.
-PH Cranes can be operated entirely at ground level and this eliminates any unnecessary working at height.
-The installation of PH Cranes on trailers is now becoming a popular step that employers are taking in order to gain compliance with Work at Height Regulations 2005.
+PH cranes can be operated entirely at ground level so your team don’t have to work at height, helping employers to take a step in the right direction with compliance to the Work at Height Regulations 2005.

 Our range of SwingLift cranes can be mounted to trailers offering a max working load of up to 500kg.
 The low self-weight of the crane and generous lifting capacity offers solutions for a variety of applications and trailers.

 A key benefit of a SwingLift trailer crane is that many of the cranes are demountable.
-This not only provides you with the flexibility of use for the trailer but also the added security benefits.
+Not only does this provide you with additional flexibility but also has security benefits.

 The F/FV Range offers an extremely compact design.
-Every crane offers a maximum working load of 500kg and a hydraulic version offers optimum precise and safe handling.
-The heavy-duty hoist ensures reliability and extended duty cycle.
+Every crane offers a maximum working load of 500kg and the hydraulic version offers precise and safe handling.
+The heavy-duty hoist ensures quality, reliability and an extended duty cycle.

-The MC250 crane is the lightest trailer crane available, weighing just 20kg.
-This tiny crane is ideal for loading plant, signage or chemical drums onto trailers where space is at a premium.
-An additional cranked hinge option allows almost 360-degree slew.
+The MC250 crane is the lightest trailer crane available, weighing in at just 20kg.
+This low weight crane is ideal for loading plant, signage or chemical drums onto trailers where space is precious.